A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: The Classic Approaches

 Moreover, the treatment has no variation in the first bin (\( X = 0 \)), making the treatment effect non-identifiable at \( x = 0 \) due to a lack of common support.
 This further highlights the limitations of the linear interaction model in this case.
 Additionally, the uniform confidence interval for the second bin (M1) covers zero, meaning that we cannot reject the null hypothesis that \( \theta(x) < 0 \) for all \( x \leq 3 \) at the 5\% level, contradicting what the linear interaction model might have suggested.

 While we typically do not assume that the CME changes with \( X \) in a piecewise manner, this example demonstrates that the binning estimator is an easy-to-implement and powerful diagnostic tool for detecting potential nonlinearity in the CME.
-To achieve greater flexibility in modeling the functional form of the CME, we turn to more advanced methods, such as the kernel estimator, which we will discuss later in this chapter, and AIPW and DML estimators, which we will explore in the next two chapters.
+To achieve greater flexibility in modeling the functional form of the CME, we turn to more advanced methods, such as the kernel estimator, which we will discuss later in this section, and the augmented inverse propensity weighting (AIPW) and double/debiased machine learning (DML) estimators, which we will explore in the next two sections.